xxwilliam/group-13-2/README.md

 <p>While this is our main overall aim, we have a few smaller goals, or checkpoints that we will need to achieve and prioritise along the way.
 The first goal is to get the main user interface up and running.
 This will include the home page and all of the different sub-pages that will be used to make up the website.
 The next step is to get the scheduling system up and running.
 The reason this is so important is because this is the main feature that is going to keep the users coming back consistently and we have to make sure that this is working well before we start to implement other features of the platform.
 The next main goal is to get the educational portion of the platform up and running.
 This is next because this will be the highest workload area of the development as it will include researching different rules and compiling educational materials as well as potentially collaborating with educators to develop our own learning material.
 Finally after that is complete, or at least progressing well, we would move onto implementing all of our other desired features.</p>

-<p>If we had to choose only one of these above goals to complete due to time constraints or other constraints, it would be the educational aspect of the platform.
+<p>If we had to choose only one of these above goals. is to complete Our Project, due to time constraints or other constraints, it would be the educational aspect of the platform.
 This is because the educational aspect is what sets this platform apart from other game scheduling platforms, otherwise we would just be creating another platform that would be competing directly with other existing products.</p>

  <p>table goes here</p>